The Ed Long Invitational at The Hockaday School

 Speaker Points:

 Starts at 27 and goes up based on strategy, delivery style, and round conduct.
-Sub 27 means you did something really gross
+Sub 27 means you most likely said something unabashedly offensive or were just generally hostile towards your opponents.

 Miscellaneous Stuff

--Open CX and Flex prep are cool with me, but check with your opponent before starting the round.
+-Open CX and Flex prep are cool with me, but I will respect the norms of the circuit I am judging in.

 -I'm pretty non-verbal as I'm flowing and listening, so for better or worse that's gonna be there.